daos-stack/daos/doc/admin/deployment.md

 #### Default Directory (non-persistent)

 Files and directories created in /run and /var/run only survive until the next reboot.
-However if reboots are infrequent an easy solution while still utilizing the default locations is to manually create the required directories.
-To do this execute the following commands.
+However, if reboots are infrequent, an easy solution while still utilizing the default locations is to manually create the required directories.
+To do this, execute the following commands.

 daos\_server: